Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Introduction

-The spatio-temporal distribution of precipitation over a catchment influences the catchments flood peak response and should therefore be included in the flood frequency analysis and subsequent design flood calculations~\citep{wilson1979influence, Shakti11081703_Spatial_Distribution_Radar_Japan, Storm_Dir_Perez, ToulemondeEtAl2020Space-TimeSimulationsExtreme, GHIMIRE2021126683}.
-Most stochastic weather generators are purely temporal, but multiple spatio-temporal or multi-site generators also exist \citep{Wilks1998Multisitegeneralizationdaily, wheater05_spatial_tempor_rainf_model_flood_risk_estim, BenoitEtAl2017Generatingsyntheticrainfall, peleg17_advan_stoch_weath_gener_simul, benoit18_stoch_rainf_model_sub_scale}.
-Additionaly, most stochastic weather generators focus on simulating ``non-extreme'' precipitation, but the topic of modelling extreme precipitation, also in the spatio-temporal setting, has received increased attention in the last years \citep{BaxevaniEtAl2015spatiotemporalprecipitationgenerator, WinterEtAl2020Eventgenerationprobabilistic, WilcoxEtAl2021StochastormStochasticRainfall, BoutignyEtAl2023metaGaussiandistribution, JiEtAl2024Implementinggenerativeadversarial}.
+The spatio-temporal distribution of precipitation over a catchment influences the catchment's flood peak response and should therefore be included in the flood frequency analysis and subsequent design flood calculations~\citep{wilson1979influence, Shakti11081703_Spatial_Distribution_Radar_Japan, Storm_Dir_Perez, ToulemondeEtAl2020Space-TimeSimulationsExtreme, GHIMIRE2021126683}.
+Most stochastic weather generators are purely temporal, but multiple spatio-temporal or multi-site generators also exist \citep{Wilks1998Multisitegeneralizationdaily, buishand2001, wheater05_spatial_tempor_rainf_model_flood_risk_estim, BenoitEtAl2017Generatingsyntheticrainfall, peleg17_advan_stoch_weath_gener_simul, benoit18_stoch_rainf_model_sub_scale}.
+Additionally, most stochastic weather generators focus on simulating ``non-extreme'' precipitation, but the topic of modelling (or even projecting) extreme precipitation, also in the spatio-temporal setting, has received increased attention in the last years \citep{BaxevaniEtAl2015spatiotemporalprecipitationgenerator, WinterEtAl2020Eventgenerationprobabilistic, WilcoxEtAl2021StochastormStochasticRainfall,zhong2022spatialmodelingfutureprojection, BoutignyEtAl2023metaGaussiandistribution, JiEtAl2024Implementinggenerativeadversarial}.
 However, these weather generators mainly focus on capturing the marginal behaviour of extremes, while giving less focus to describing spatio-temporal tail dependence properties.
-There are considerable differences between regular dependence and tail dependence \citep{sibuya60_bivar_extrem_statis}, and the tail depence properties of precipitation should also be taken into account as these can be of utmost importance for, e.g., flood impact assessments \citep{LeEtAl2018Dependencepropertiesspatial}. \citet{ToulemondeEtAl2020Space-TimeSimulationsExtreme} describe why spatio-temporal simulations of extreme precipitation are important for mitigating flood risks in small and urban catchments, while highligting the lack of stochastic weather generators that are suitable for this task. \citet{EvinEtAl2018Stochasticgenerationmulti} simulate precipitation using a transformed multivariate autoregressive model with Gaussian or Student-\textit{t} distributed innovation terms, for modelling precipitation using both asymptotic dependence and asymptotic independence. \citet{palacios-rodriguez20_gener_paret_proces_simul_space_extrem_event} and \citet{GuevaraEtAl2023DirectSamplingSpatially} simulate high-resolution spatio-temporal precipitation extremes by resampling transformations of observed extreme events.
-This can capture the spatio-temporal tail dependence structure well, but it also makes it impossible to generate events with unobserved behaviour. \citet{richards22_model_extrem_spatial_aggreg_precip_condit_method, richards23_joint_extrem_spatial_aggreg_precip} develop promising spatial simulations of extreme hourly precipitation, but their method is based on an inefficient inference scheme that becomes troublesome for higher-dimensional problems.
+There can be considerable differences between regular dependence and tail dependence \citep{sibuya60_bivar_extrem_statis}, and the tail depence properties of precipitation should also be taken into account as these can be of utmost importance for, e.g., flood impact assessments \citep{LeEtAl2018Dependencepropertiesspatial}. \citet{ToulemondeEtAl2020Space-TimeSimulationsExtreme} describe why spatio-temporal simulations of extreme precipitation are important for mitigating flood risks in small and urban catchments, while highlighting the lack of stochastic weather generators that are suitable for this task. \citet{EvinEtAl2018Stochasticgenerationmulti} simulate precipitation using a transformed multivariate autoregressive model with Gaussian or Student-\textit{t} distributed innovation terms, for modelling precipitation using both asymptotic dependence and asymptotic independence. \citet{palacios-rodriguez20_gener_paret_proces_simul_space_extrem_event} and \citet{GuevaraEtAl2023DirectSamplingSpatially} simulate high-resolution spatio-temporal precipitation extremes by resampling transformations of observed extreme events.
+This effectively captures the spatio-temporal tail dependence structure, but it also prevents the generation of events with behaviours that differ from those already observed. \citet{richards22_model_extrem_spatial_aggreg_precip_condit_method, richards23_joint_extrem_spatial_aggreg_precip} develop promising spatial simulations of extreme hourly precipitation, but their method is based on an inefficient inference scheme that becomes troublesome for higher-dimensional problems.